StackVista/stackstate-docs/develop/developer-guides/custom_synchronization_stackpack/how_to_customize_elements_created_by_custom_synchronization_stackpack.md

 Once you have installed the Custom Synchronization StackPack, you need to start preparing the configuration for your integration.

-There are some default Layers, Domains, and Environments created by StackState.
+There are some default Layers, Domains, and Environments created by Rancher Observability.
 Layers are used for vertical separation between components; Domains are used for horizontal separation between components; Environments are grouping components.
 You can add custom Layers, Domains, and Environments in the Settings pages to match your StackPack needs.

-These can also be created automatically by StackState using the `getOrCreate` functionality described alongside Component and Relation Templates below.
+These can also be created automatically by Rancher Observability using the `getOrCreate` functionality described alongside Component and Relation Templates below.

 ## 2. Configure Component and Relation types

-There are some default component and relation types in StackState.
+There are some default component and relation types in Rancher Observability.
 Component types are used to visualize components with a given icon; [relation types](/use/concepts/relations.md) describe relations between components.

-Component types and Relation types can also be created automatically by StackState using the `getOrCreate` functionality described in the **Configure Component and Relation Templates** section below.
+Component types and Relation types can also be created automatically by Rancher Observability using the `getOrCreate` functionality described in the **Configure Component and Relation Templates** section below.
 Auto-generated component types will be created without an icon.

 ## 3. Configure Component and Relation Templates

 Once you have installed the `Custom Synchronization` StackPack, it creates a Component Template called `autosync-component-template`.
 Similarly, `Custom Synchronization` StackPack, creates a Relation Template called `autosync-relation-template`.

 You can go ahead and rename it, add a description if needed.
 It is recommended to change the default value of the `ComponentType` from `Auto-synced Component` to something that represents a generic component in your data source.
 The same goes for `Layer`, `Domain` and `Environment` which defaults to `Auto-synced Components`, `Auto-synced Domain`,`Auto-synced Environment` respectively.
-As this template is using the `getOrCreate` functionality, these values are auto-created by StackState if they don't already exist.
+As this template is using the `getOrCreate` functionality, these values are auto-created by Rancher Observability if they don't already exist.
 [Find more on Templates](../../reference/stackstate-templating/using_stackstate_templating.md).

 The `getOrCreate` function tries to resolve a node by first its identifier and then by the fallback create-identifier.
 If it can't find any, one will be created using the type and name argument.
 The newly created node will be identified with the create-identifier value.